Hello and welcome to this new Android development course. This is part one of how to make a video player application for Android.

 For that we will go to the left under the res folder and under the layout folder.
-We will find activity_main.xml file.
-We’ll right click on it and then we will click on delete.
+We will find the activity_main.xml file.
+We’ll right click on it and then click on delete.

 If you have these options checked please uncheck them and press in OK.

-We have deleted that layout file as you can see we have an arrow right here which is normal, and now we will create it again but with the different root element.
+We have deleted that layout file as you can see we have an arrow right here which is normal, and now we will create it again but with a different root element.

-For that, we right click on the layout folder here at the left.
-We right click here, we go new, and layout resource file.
+For that, click right on the layout folder here on the left.
+Right click here, go to the new and layout resource file.